 Queensland Training Assets Management Authority

-On 14 August 2015, the Queensland Training Assets Management Authority (QTAMA) was abolished, following the commencement of legislation that was passed by the Queensland Parliament in July 2015 to dissolve QTAMA and return control of the state's training assets to the Department of Education and Training.
-Read the Minister for Training and Skills'
+On 14 August 2015, the Queensland Training Assets Management Authority (QTAMA) was abolished, following the commencement of legislation that was passed by the Queensland Parliament in July 2015 to dissolve QTAMA and return control of the state's training assets to the Department of Employment, Small Business and Training.

-The legislation is a critical step in implementing Rescuing TAFE, a key Queensland Government election commitment to invest $34 million over three years to restore TAFE as the premier public vocational education and training (VET) provider in the state.
+The abolishment of QTAMA is a critical step in implementing Rescuing TAFE, a key Queensland Government election commitment to invest $34 million over 3 years to support TAFE Queensland as the premium vocational education and training (VET) provider in the state.

-The Government is developing a ten-year Strategic Training Asset Management Plan for the future of the state's training assets.
-The department is seeking a range of views about the key issues influencing training and skills, and how the state can maximise these assets to support training and skilling outcomes.
-Read about the developing a ten-year Strategic Training Asset Management Plan and stay abreast of its developments and the next round of consultation which is planned to occur in mid-2016.
+The Queensland Government is developing a 10 year plan for the future of the state's training facilities.
+Through consultation during April to June 2016, the department gathered a range of stakeholder views about the key issues influencing training and skills, and how the state can use these facilities to support training and skilling outcomes.
+Read about the development of the Plan.

 frequently asked questions for more information.